Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hosting service hibernation)

 ## TODO
-- [ ] fix Card to build links relative to a card's primary id
-    - [ ] cards for draft content link to the draft as a primary source instead of as a draft
 - [ ] investigate idle database connections
     - [ ] postgres running out of available connections
     - [ ] fundamental misunderstanding of how to use the postgres client?